ebachUTSA/DeceptionClassifier/README.md

 by installing them with the requirements.txt file: e.g. - pip install -r requirements.txt (I recommend doing this in a virtual environment for python, such as venv).

-These models are available under are commons license that allows largely unrestricted use.
+These models are available under the ASL license that provisions use for non-commercial academic research (see license for more information).

 # Assumptions and Considerations for Use
 I recommend reading the original paper referenced above to fully understand how this model was developed.
 However, in lieu of this, it is important